wakatime/wakatime-blog/posts/56-building-a-distributed-task-queue-in-python.md

 It only took [one week][wakaq first commit] from the first line of code until fully replacing Celery at WakaTime.
 That says something about it’s simplicity.

+Each queue is implemented using a [Redis list][redis lists].
+Delayed tasks get their own queues implemented using [Redis sorted sets][redis sorted sets].
+Broadcast tasks share a single [Redis Pub/Sub queue][redis pubsub].

 ## WakaQ has all the necessary features

 * Queue priorities